nrfconnect/sdk-nrf/applications/nrf_desktop/description.rst

 Building information
 ~~~~~~~~~~~~~~~~~~~~

-Use the :file:`prj_release.conf` configuration for the HID report rate measurement.
+Use the configuration with the ``release`` file suffix for the HID report rate measurement.
 Debug features, such as logging or assertions, decrease the application performance.

 Use the nRF Desktop configuration that acts as a HID mouse reference design for the report rate measurement, as the motion data polling is synchronized with sending HID reports.